End-to-end-provenance/provTraceR/README.md

 If <i>file.details</i> = TRUE, additional details are displayed, including script execution timestamps, saved file names, and file hash values.

+If <i>save</i> = TRUE, results are displayed in the console and saved to the file prov-trace.txt on the current working directory.

 ## Examples